clinical-genomics-uppsala/Geneious_metabarcoding/README.md

 - Step 3:

 	Press 'Add' to add two user options (in this order):
-	- 'Command Line Switch': config_file, 'Option Label': Path to config file
+	- 'Command Line Switch': `config_file`, 'Option Label': Path to config file
-	- 'Command Line Switch': path_to_data, 'Option Label': Data path
+	- 'Command Line Switch': `path_to_data`, 'Option Label': Data path

 	Both 'Command Line Switch' and 'Option Label' should be filled in.
 Labels can be customized.